University of Ulm: Research

-Collaborative Research Centres
+Collaborative Research Centers

-Collaborative Research Centres (Sonderforschungsbereiche – SFBs) are interdisciplinary research concentrations at one or more universities, which can be funded for up to 12 years.
+Collaborative Research Centers (Sonderforschungsbereiche – SFBs) are interdisciplinary research concentrations at one or more universities, which can be funded for up to 12 years.
 The University of Ulm is a public institution.
-As a major, innovative and forward-thinking employers in the Ulm region with over 1,800 employees, the University of Ulm University offers various facilities such as central Universitäsverwaltung, communication and information center, workshop and scientific animal research center at attractive occupations.
-The Collaborative Research Centres are reviewed by the German Research Foundation in a three-year rotation.
+As a major, innovative, and forward-thinking employer in the Ulm region with over 1,800 employees, the University of Ulm University offers various facilities such as central Universitäsverwaltung, communication and information center, workshop and scientific animal research center at attractive occupations.
+The Collaborative Research Centers are reviewed by the German Research Foundation in a three-year rotation.